DaneSirois/flowkit/README.md

 ```

 ### Interfaces:
 Interfaces are where the entirety of your Redux logic lives.
-Each interface is completely self contained hosting both the actions, and reducers for a given domain.
+Each interface is completely self contained and hosts both the actions and reducers for a given domain.
 The idea behind them is that they provide a public API for your stores in which the rest of your application can interact with.
 The main benefit to them is that they let you dispatch actions and access state from anywhere throughout your application.

 To learn more about redux interfaces, see the documentation for the underlying library: ([npm-redux-interfaces](https://www.npmjs.com/package/npm-redux-interfaces))